costap/vger/README.md

 ## MISSION PARAMETERS

 - Fetch video metadata from the YouTube Data API
+- Browse channel video catalogues and playlists, search across complete upload history
-- Submit the video directly to **Gemini 2.5 Flash** for multimodal analysis
+- Submit individual videos or entire playlists to **Gemini 2.5 Flash** for multimodal analysis
 - Extract a structured summary and a technology radar with CNCF project context
 - Cache all analysis locally so follow-up questions are instant and free
 - Answer follow-up questions from cached context — or re-submit the video for deep analysis
+- Generate playlist digests: technology radar across all talks, AI-synthesised learning paths

 ---